 When caring for your lawn, one of the most important things you can do to keep it beautiful and healthy is to remember to regularly apply fertilizer to it.
 However, many homeowners aren't quite sure how often to fertilize throughout the year.
 If you don't fertilize your lawn enough, you end up depriving your grass of the nutrients it needs.
-Conversely, you also don't want to overfertilize your lawn because you risk "burning" it, which can be equally as damaging to your turf.
+Conversely, you also don't want to overfertilize your lawn because you risk creating ideal conditions for disease, which can be equally as damaging to your turf.
 For lawns in Idaho, it is ideal to spread your fertilization schedule throughout the year with two applications in spring, two applications in summer, and then ending with one final application in late fall.
 By following this schedule, you can ensure your grass will continue to receive a steady supply of nutrients to stay lush, green, and healthy!

 Apply Lawn Fertilizer Twice in the Spring